bakdata/kafka-connect-plugins/README.md

 ## Installation

-You can install the SMT by adding the JAR file to your Kafka Connect image.
+If you are using Docker to run Kafka Connect, you can install the SMT by adding the JAR file to your Kafka Connect image.
 For example:

 ```dockerfile
 FROM confluentinc/cp-kafka-connect:latest